carlobianchi89/scout/docs/tutorials.rst

        "stop_day": [91, 365],
        ...}

-   In this example, the ECM features will be applied to all winter months (Dec, days 335-365; and Jan-Mar, days 1-90 in the `reference year`_).
+   In this example, the ECM features will be applied to all winter months (Dec, days 335--365; and Jan--Mar, days 1--90 in the `reference year`_).

    Moreover, if an ECM feature applies to *all* days of the year, the parameters :ref:`json-start_day` and :ref:`json-stop_day` need not be provided.